vdbhb59/hosts/README.md

 [`SwitchHosts`](https://oldj.github.io/SwitchHosts) or [`HostsFileEditor`](https://github.com/scottlerch/HostsFileEditor)

 Use installer [`hostsinstaller`](https://github.com/vdbhb59/hosts/master/hosts_install_win.bat) with administrative rights in Windows.

+Use [`Optimizer for Windows`](https://github.com/hellzerg/optimizer/releases) (use Hosts option > Advanced editor function), the finest Windows Optimizer with/without administrative rights in Windows.

 ___
 **How to disable DNS CACHE services on Windows?**